Nigel Gebodh

 Here we’ll use the Butterworth filter (an IIR filter) to filter the ECG signal.
 The Butterworth filter has a maximally flat frequency response in the passband, meaning it results in minimal distortion to the signal.
 Other types of IIR filters include the Chebyshev filter, Bessel filter, and elliptic filter.

 There are many other filtering techniques that can be used to remove noise from/clean ECG data (other than high/low/band pass filtering).
-These include (reviewed here):
+These include (reviewed in Chatterjee et al. (2020) ):

 Code